Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 For example, if your digital hygrometer reads 34°F, then Offset = 32°F − 34°F = -2°F. Write down the sign clearly.
 A negative offset means your device reads too high.

-Some hygrometers let you enter the offset directly.
-If your device supports this, update the settings.
-If not, remember to add or subtract the offset from every temperature reading you take.
-For example, if your offset is -2°F and your device shows 70°F, the true temperature is 68°F. -
+If your device supports it, enter the offset in settings.
+If not, remember to add or subtract the offset from every temperature reading.
+For example, if your offset is -2°F and your device shows 70°F, the corrected temperature is 68°F.

 Calibration Checklist